GoogleCloudPlatform/genai-for-marketing/README.md

 `config.toml`  acts as a control center for a marketing content generation, providing the necessary settings, prompts, and data to automate the creation of personalized and brand-consistent marketing materials.

 You can adjust some of the values in `config.toml` to change the behavior of your deployment.
-If you adjust the values in `config.toml`, rerun the backend deployment ([`infra/scripts/backend_deployment.sh`](infra/scripts/backend_deployment.sh)) to push the updated config to the backend.
+If you adjust the values in `config.toml`, [rerun the backend deployment](/infra/README.md#backend-deployment) ([`infra/scripts/backend_deployment.sh`](infra/scripts/backend_deployment.sh)) to push the updated config to the backend

 The following are the key sections of `config.toml` and their functions: